ShVerni/Cylindair/README.md

 ### No WiFi
 If you don't want to have your Cylindair connected to WIFi after settings it up, go into the [web interface](#web-interface) and under the "Hub Configuration" menu, uncheck the [WiFiClient](https://github.com/FabricaIO/FabricaIO-esp32hub/wiki/Hub-Configuration#wificlient) option, save, and then reboot the device from the home menu.
 Now the device will work by broadcasting it's own WiFi network and won't need connect to another one.

+If you're recording data without an internet connection, be sure to either set the time on the web interface, or use something like an real [time clock module](https://github.com/FabricaIO/actor-DFDS1307RTC) to make sure the datapoints are recorded with the correct timestamps.

 ### Local Data and Graphs
 You can record air quality data to the device by adding the [LocalDataLogger](https://github.com/FabricaIO/actor-LocalDataLogger) to the project.
 After data is collected, you can download it from the "Storage Manager" section in the [web interface](#web-interface) for processing.
 For example, charts like this can be produced: